aaryapatil01/CS4375_Portfolio/README.md

 You can access our code for the logistic regression algorithm [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%203/Logistic_Regression.cpp) and the code for the Naïve Bayes algorithm [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%203/Naive_Bayes.cpp).
 You can access the document containing the output and analysis of the program [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%203/ML_Algorithms_From_Scratch.pdf).

 ## Portfolio Component: Searching for Similarity (Assignment 4)
 This is our fourth assignment.
 We worked in our groups and picked individual parts to complete from the project.
 I had the task of performing the following regression algorithms on a dataset of my choice: Linear regression, kNN regression, and Decision tree regression.

 You can access my RMD notebook [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%204/Similarity_and_Ensemble_Regression.pdf).

+## Portfolio Component: ML with sklearn (Assignment 5)
+This is our fifth assignment.
+We were given a CSV file to read to compare experience in R versus sklearn.
+You can access my python notebook [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%205/ML_Python_ML_with_sklearn.pdf).